HugoHasenbein/redmine_issue_attachments/README.md

 Make sure you have the right 'View issue attachments' permissions, which can be set in 'Roles and Permissions' in the Redmine Administration menu in the section 'Issue-Attachments'

+The 'Issue-Attachments' can be found in the 'Project' menu

 ### Localisations

 * English